brianrobles204/QReddit/README.md

 ```
 The paramObj is based on Reddit API.
 See http://www.reddit.com/dev/api#GET_comments_{article}

 The moreObj are special objects returned by `postObj.getComments()` that represent the "load more comments" seen on the original Reddit website.
+You may access the underlying comments using `moreObj.getMoreComments(sort)`.

 -------------